Arrived July 10th, 2022 to Calgary Warehouse.

 A mixed system of agroforesty practices are utilized, with mostly natural forests providing shade and introducing the coffee to a diverse wildlife and flora, which provide a symbiotic system of organisms.
 The soil is brown-red loamy and virgin forest.

-This lot comes from the Narsha block, which is named after an indigenous tree that is prolific in the area - this is the smallest block of the farm at 5.3 hectares.
-This lot is Gesha 1931, which is processed in a traditional natural styling, utilizing no intentional fermentation stage.
+This lot comes from the Surma block, which is named after the pastoralist ethnic group, the Surma, as a tribute to their cultural relevance in this area.
+This lot is Gesha 1931 dried as a traditional natural, with no intentional fermentation utilized.
 The coffee is dried for 28 days in raised beds under the sun.